If you’re searching for what to serve with brisket, you’ve come to the right place!

 This baked mac and cheese is creamy, outrageously cheesy and features crisp panko breadcrumbs on top.

-If you add in some bacon to the mix, purists may balk, but it adds a lovely smoky bite.
+If you add some bacon to the mix, purists may balk, but it adds a lovely smoky bite.

-We used ranch dressing but traditionally they are served with comeback sauce.
+We used ranch dressing but traditionally, they are served with comeback sauce.

 A cold and creamy pasta salad is a refreshing side dish to serve with brisket.